-Smoker is an Australian abstract artist based in Adelaide.
-She holds a Bachelor of Contemporary Art and a Bachelor of Metallurgical Engineering from the University of South Australia.
-Her final-year body of work, A Delicate Balance between Intention and Intuition, was selected for Hatched: National Graduate Exhibition 2024 at the Perth Institute of Contemporary Art.
-She was a 2024 ACE Studio resident and received the Major Exhibition Prize at the 2024 Helpmann Academy Graduate Exhibition.
-Other awards include the UniSA Creative Graduate Exhibition Prize (2023), the John Christie Wright Memorial Prize for Painting (2023), and the Friends of the South Australian School of Art Inc Prize (2020).
+I am an Adelaide based Australian abstract artist with a background in material science.
+I hold a Bachelor of Contemporary Art and a Bachelor of Metallurgical Engineering from the University of South Australia.
+My final-year body of work, A Delicate Balance between Intention and Intuition, was selected for Hatched: National Graduate Exhibition 2024 at the Perth Institute of Contemporary Arts.
+I was a 2024 Adelaide Contemporary Experimental (ACE) Studio resident and received the Major Prize at the 2024 Helpmann Academy Graduate Exhibition.
+Other awards include the UniSA Creative Graduate Exhibition Prize (2023), the John Christie Wright Memorial Prize for Painting (2023), and the Friends of the South Australian School of Art Prize (2020).

 SELECTED EXHIBITIONS